NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Confident Finisher.md

 You make an incredibly graceful attack, piercing your foe's defenses.
-Make a Strike with a weapon or unarmed attack that would apply your precise strike damage, with the following failure effect.
+Make a Strike with the following failure effect.

 * * *

 **Failure** You deal half your [[Class Features/Precise Strike|Precise Strike]] damage to the target.
 This damage type is that of the weapon or unarmed attack you used for the Strike.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*